mitre/caldera/README.md

 ```
 python server.py
 ```
 You can now navigate to 127.0.0.1:8888 in a browser and log in with either red team (red:admin) or blue team (blue:admin) credentials.
+Once you have everything running, we highly recommend going through the Training plugin to learn the ins-and-outs of the framework.

 > There is also a [Docker image](https://caldera.readthedocs.io/en/latest/Docker-deployment.html) for CALDERA.